dscc-admin-ch/lomas/client/docs/source/index.rst

 Contributing
 ------------

-We welcome contributions to Your Project.
+We welcome contributions to Lomas.
 If you'd like to help, please read our contributing guidelines.

 Indices and tables